Inve1951/BetterDiscordStuff/README.md

   **[Channel History](plugins/channelHistory.plugin.js)**

-    Allows you to switch channels using mouse 4 & 5 buttons.
+    Allows you to switch channels using mouse 4 & 5 or the added GUI buttons.

 ------------------------